AtomScott/TeamTrack/README.md

 └─📁 val/
 ```

-For `teamtrack-mot-videos`, the MOT format is used.
+For `teamtrack-mot`, the MOT format is used.
 This format is widely used in the multi-object tracking community and is compatible with TrackEval.
 Each dataset will contain:

 ```
 📁 {dataset}/